 —Scanning the road.
 Avoiding distractions isn’t enough — teens must actively pay attention when they drive.
 Driving proactively gives you more time to react and avoid potential hazards.

 Get Legal Help After a Car Crash

 At Darrell Castle & Associates, we understand the physical and emotional toll of a car accident.
+A Darrel Castle & Associates car accident lawyer Memphis, TN motorists recommend can help auto accident victims that have been injured due to other’s negligence.
 If you or a loved one has been the victim of dangerous teen driving, call us to get the compensation you need and deserve.